Theam1127/GuardCommunicationApp/README.md

 Once everything is set up, the app will be able to receive notification whenever there is an addition of document in AbnormalActivity collection.

-Next thing to do: indoor locationing
+Next thing to do: indoor positioning